-The public offering price per share of our Common Stock is substantially higher than the net tangible book value per share of our Common Stock immediately prior to the offering.
-After giving effect to the sale of shares of our Common Stock at the public offering price of \$7.00 per share and after deducting the estimated underwriting discount and estimated offering expenses payable by us, purchasers of our Common Stock in this offering will incur immediate dilution of \$6.64 per share in the net tangible book value of the Common Stock they acquire.
+The public offering price per share of our Common Stock will be substantially higher than the net tangible book value per share of our Common Stock immediately prior to the offering.
+After giving effect to the sale of shares of our Common Stock at an assumed public offering price of \$6.81 per share and after deducting the estimated underwriting discount and estimated offering expenses payable by us, purchasers of our Common Stock in this offering will incur immediate dilution of \$6.45 per share in the net tangible book value of the Common Stock they acquire.
 For a further description of the dilution that investors in this offering will experience, see "Dilution."